Infection and Prophylaxis During Normothermic Liver Perfusion: Audit of Incidence and Pharmacokinetics of Antimicrobial Therapy.

-Background Ex situ normothermic liver perfusion (NMP) in a blood-based perfusate is associated with a risk of microbe growth resulting in life-threatening post-transplant sepsis.
+BACKGROUND: Ex situ normothermic liver perfusion (NMP) in a blood-based perfusate is associated with a risk of microbe growth, resulting in life-threatening posttransplant sepsis.
 Antibiotics are widely used, but the pharmacokinetics of these agents are unknown as is their efficacy.
-We wished to assess the perfusate concentrations of the meropenem and fluconazole that we use, and to audit the incidence of infection with this antimicrobial therapy.
-Methods Fluconazole and meropenem (100mg each) were added to the perfusate before NMP began, and serial samples taken and assayed for drug concentrations.
-Perfusate cultures were available from 210 of the 242 perfusions performed between between 1st February 2018 and 6th April 2023; these were reviewed.
-Results Following administration of 100mg fluconazole, levels fell slightly from a median 24.9mg/L at 1 hour to 22.6mg/L at 10 hours.
-In contrast, meropenem concentrations fell over time, from a median 21.8mg/L at 1 hour to 9.4mg/L at 10 hours.
-There were 4 significant microorganisms grown in the perfusions, including three Candida species and an Enterococcus faecium.
-All the Candida infected livers were transplanted with no adverse consequences, the recipients being treated with anidulafungin upon identification of the infecting organism; the Enterococcus infected liver was not transplanted.
-Conclusions Serious infection is a risk with NMP, but appears to be mitigated with a protocol combining fluconazole and meropenem.
+We wished to assess the perfusate concentrations of the meropenem and fluconazole that we use and to audit the incidence of infection with this antimicrobial therapy.
+METHODS: Fluconazole and meropenem (100 mg each) were added to the perfusate before NMP began, and serial samples were taken and assayed for drug concentrations.
+Perfusate cultures were available from 210 of the 242 perfusions performed between February 1, 2018, and April 6, 2023; these were reviewed.
+RESULTS: Following administration of 100 mg fluconazole, levels fell slightly from a median of 24.9 mg/L at 1 h to 22.6 mg/L at 10 h.
+In contrast, meropenem concentrations fell over time, from a median of 21.8 mg/L at 1 h to 9.4 mg/L at 10 h.
+There were 4 significant microorganisms grown in the perfusions, including 3 Candida species and an Enterococcus faecium.
+All the Candida-infected livers were transplanted with no adverse consequences, the recipients being treated with anidulafungin upon identification of the infecting organism; the Enterococcus-infected liver was not transplanted.
+CONCLUSIONS: Serious infection is a risk with NMP but appears to be mitigated with a protocol combining fluconazole and meropenem.
 This combination may not be appropriate in areas where resistance is prevalent.
-Routine culture of NMP perfusate cultures is essential to identify breakthrough organisms early and enable recipient treatment.
+Routine culture of NMP perfusate is essential to identify breakthrough organisms early and enable recipient treatment.